 Katia D. Ulysse

 KATIA D. ULYSSE is a fiction writer, born in Haiti.
-Her short stories, essays, and Pushcart Prize–nominated poetry appear in numerous literary journals.
-She has been anthologized in Mozayik: An Anthology in the Haitian Language, The Butterfly’s Way: Voices from the Haitian Dyaspora in the United States, and Haiti Noir, edited by Edwidge Danticat.
-She has taught in Baltimore public schools for thirteen years.
+Her short stories, essays, and Pushcart Prize–nominated poetry appear in numerous literary journals and anthologies, including: The Caribbean Writer, Smartish Pace, Phoebe, Meridians: feminism, race, transnationalism; Mozayik, The Butterfly’s Way: Voices from the Haitian Dyaspora in the United States, and Haiti Noir, edited by Edwidge Danticat.
+She has taught in Baltimore public schools for thirteen years, and served as Goucher College’s Spring 2017 Kratz Writer in Residence.
 Drifting, a collection of short stories, drew high praise from literary critics.
-She is the Kratz Center Writer-in-Residence at Goucher College, and she blogs on voicesfromhaiti.com.
+She is currently at work on another short story collection.
 Mouths Don’t Speak is her latest novel.

 A Haitian immigrant in the US tries to stay emotionally afloat after the 2010 Haitian earthquake rips her family apart.